AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 2/06. Virtual functions/README.md

 ## Virtual Function with default arguments

+Default argument values are dealt with at compile time, so you can get unexpected results when you use default argument values with virtual function parameters.

 Default argurment in virtual function is bind by the compiler statically.
 It uses the **default argument in the base function**.
 As in:

 ```c++